Jim Devereux

 James Devereux (1887–1934), also known by the nickname of "Muscles", was a pioneering Australian rugby league footballer who played in the 1900s, 1910s and 1920s.
-A New South Wales state and Australia national representative three-quarter back, he played in the New South Wales Rugby Football League premiership from its first season in 1908 for the North Sydney club, before playing several seasons in England will Hull FC.
+As New South Wales state and Australia national representative three-quarter back, he played in the New South Wales Rugby Football League premiership from its first season in 1908 for the North Sydney club, before playing several seasons in England with Hull FC.
 He later returned to Australia and coached North Sydney.

 Playing career

 The son of Irish immigrant parents, Michael and Honorah Devereux, Devereux played for the first ever New South Wales rugby league team in their début match against New Zealand, and later on was selected to play in the first ever trans-Tasman test, which was début match of the Australia national rugby league team against New Zealand on the return leg of their tour of Britain.
 Devereaux is listed on the Australian Players Register as Kangaroo No. 4.
 He went on to play in all three matches.

 Devereaux was a member of the Australian side selected for the first ever Kangaroo tour and was the first Australian to score a try in rugby league against Great Britain when he got a hat-trick in the first ever Test between the nations.
 After the tour he stayed in England and played for Hull FC, and became the first player to score 100 tries for the club.
 He was awarded Life Membership of the New South Wales Rugby League in 1914.